MtJakhar/nextjs-restaurant/README.md

 # OpenTable Clone

-This repository contains the code for an Openable clone, a website for restaurants built using Next.js framework.
-The purpose of this project is to provide a template for creating restaurant websites with features similar to Openable.
+This repository contains the code for an OpenTable clone, a website for restaurants built using Next.js framework.
+The purpose of this project is to provide a template for creating restaurant websites with features similar to OpenTable.